-Web application used by authorized LEA CDS coordinators to submit changes regarding a school or district including contact information, agency name, school type, grade span, status. etc.
+The Online Public Update for Schools - County-District-School (OPUS-CDS) Web application is used by authorized LEA CDS coordinators to submit changes regarding a school or district including contact information, agency name, school type, grade span, status. etc.

 - OPUS-CDS Web Application

-Application used by authorized LEA CDS coordinators to notify the CDE of updates to the Public School Directory.
-A user name and password is required to access this application.
+This Web application is used by authorized LEA CDS coordinators to notify the CDE of updates to the California School Directory.
+A user name and password are required to access this application.

 - OPUS-CDS Application and Resources

-This form is used to open a new school or district.
+This form is used when opening a new school or district.

-This form is used to close a school and to make changes regarding a school that cannot be made using the OPUS-CDS application.
+This form is used to make changes (regarding a school) that cannot be made using the OPUS-CDS application*.
 Requests made using this form must be submitted by authorized district personnel.